 One of the OYOOQO’s better features is the spray nozzle, which features several patterns, just like your home garden hose.
 If you need to remove some stubborn dirt, a solid jet will do it, but if you’re looking for maximum coverage, there’s also a wide spray that’s less pressurized.
 The nozzle provides more options for how to use the sprayer around your campsite.

-The OYOOQO is a good option for campers that want a self-contained shower system (no extra heating elements or wires needed), that works well and is built to last.
-It’s definitely on the expensive side though, and only offers a cold shower if you’re unable to heat the water over a campfire beforehand.
+The OYOOQO is a good option for campers that want a self-contained shower system (no extra heating elements or wires needed) that works well and is built to last.
+It’s definitely on the expensive side and only offers a cold shower if you cannot heat the water over a campfire beforehand.

 Another unique feature of the WaterPORT is its mounting system; it comes with a two-inch hitch mount so you can attach it to your vehicle for the duration of your camping trip.
 This raises the reservoir a couple of feet off the ground and makes pumping much less strenuous on your back.
 Admittedly, you’ll have to park your shower tent right next to the car to use it, but the sprayer comes in handy for tasks other than rinsing yourself off.
 It’s got great pressure, so you spray down boots, kayaks, or anything else that’s covered in mud and grime.

 The nearly four-gallon tank will last up to fifteen minutes, which indicates that the pressure coming from the WaterPORT is quite low.
 Most pump systems would deplete their reservoir in half that time.
 This could also indicate an insufficient amount of water coming from the nozzle.
 The reservoir does come with an extra-wide cap, which makes filling the tank easy.
 WaterPORT mentions that it’s large enough to fit ice cubes, but most campers will probably appreciate not spilling the precious hot water that they’ve just heated over the campfire.